-KMP is known for running almost all supported video formats on the smartphone.
-While they use their own internal codecs to play a video that uses low power and CPU.
+KMP is known for running almost all supported video formats on smartphones.
+At the same time, they use their own internal codecs to play a video that uses low power and CPU.
 Some codecs which are rarely used are excluded from the KMPlayer library.
-Whenever you try to play an unsupported codec file, the message pops up on the screen stating – “This media requires an external coded to play.
+Whenever you try to play an unsupported codec file, the message pops up on the screen stating – “This media requires an external codec to play.
 Do you want to detect Codecs?”

 When you press a confirm button, it opens in the browser to search a “KMP External Codec libvlcjni.so CPU arm64-v8a” file which needs to be downloaded to run that unsupported file.
 Once you download and place the file in the appropriate place, you can then be able to play that unsupported video file.

 We will see how to download the KMP External Codec libvlcjni.so cpu arm64-v8a file on your smartphone and how to configure KMPlayer to play an unsupported video file.